Affordable vacations for 2023

-Frequent flyers like Mary Sanders use a travel fund to stay out of debt and see the world.
-The former tech executive, whose experiences span the globe, contributes a set amount to her travel-specific account every month.
-In her mind, every dollar spent and saved has been worth it.
+Frequent flyers like Mary Sanders use a travel fund to stay out of debt, stick to a budget and see the world.
+The former tech executive, whose adventures span the globe, contributes a set amount to her travel-specific financial account every month.
+In her mind, every dollar spent — and saved — has been worth it.

 “You don’t have to put away $500 a month — it can just be whatever you can consistently afford,” says Sanders.

 1 Bankrate, “Survey: 80% of summer vacationers are changing their plans due to inflation,” April 2023.

 2 Trip Discover, “17 Cheap Beach Vacations to Take on a Budget,” May 2022.

 3 Trip Advisor, “Cheap Resorts in Florida Panhandle,” May 2022.

 4 Travel + Leisure, “America's Best Dude Ranches,” April 2021.